mxdmm123/QWS-and-IoTS-datasets/README.md

 # QWS-and-IoTS-datasets
-there are two datasets from original paper
+There are two datasets from the original paper